DWSIM: Android and iOS versions

-DWSIM is also available on Android and iOS mobile operating systems, where it is free to download.
+DWSIM is also available on Android and iOS, where it is free to download.
 On these platforms, DWSIM includes a basic set of features while more advanced modules can be unlocked through in-app purchases.

 Raspberry Pi version

 A special DWSIM build is available for Raspberry Pi 2/3 devices running an armhf-based Linux distribution like Raspbian and Ubuntu MATE.